-If pumping or expressing milk, you may occasionally notice that your milk is not always white.
-While this can be confusing or even upsetting to some, it is actually quite normal to see color variances, and rarely is it cause for concern for baby ingesting or an indication of something wrong.
+If breast pumping or expressing milk, you may occasionally notice that your milk is not always white.
+While this can be confusing or even upsetting to some, it is actually quite normal to see different color variations, and rarely is it cause for concern for baby ingesting or an indication of something wrong.

 Colostrum is the first milk the mother makes, available upon birth of the baby.
 For this reason, it is much thicker and loaded in immune developing components designed for a newborn, which gives it a golden color.
 Hence the nickname for breastmilk: Liquid Gold.

-The winter and holiday seasons are a great opportunity to remind breastfeeding mothers about oimmune-boosting factors in breastmilk that will carry their babies throughout all of the family and social gatherings.
+The winter and holiday seasons are a great opportunity to remind breastfeeding mothers about immune-boosting antibodies in the breast milk supply that will carry their babies throughout all of the family and social gatherings.
 Milk composition in terms of these immune factors update in real time, and when a nursing child is sick and actively fighting off something, can be visualized if pumped or expressed.
-The milk will change slightly yellow or golden, almost as if reverting back to colostrum from the first days postpartum.
+The milk will change to slightly yellow, dark yellow, or golden, almost as if reverting back to colostrum from the first days postpartum.

 Milk transitioning from colostrum to mature milk will sometimes have an orange hue up to 14 days postpartum.
-Diets high in carotene, like carrots and sweet potatoes, may also attribute this color change.
+Diets high in beta-carotene, like carrots and sweet potatoes, may also attribute this color change.

-Milk composition in terms of macronutrients vary slightly throughout the day, having more volume in the early morning, and gradually fattier as the day progresses.
+Milk composition in terms of macronutrients vary slightly throughout the day, having more volume in the early morning, and gradually more fat content as the day progresses.
 The morning milk, along with foremilk, the first amount of milk ejected during a feed, can be clear or light blue in appearance.
 This can also be seen if milk is left to sit and separate.

 The color most think of in regard to milk.
 This is the color of mature, fully-transitioned milk.
 Fat is emulsified, or mixed in, with the other macronutrients.

-In a recent study, blue green algae supplements, commonly used by vegans and vegetarians, were found to taint breastmilk a blue-green color.
+In a recent study, blue green algae supplements, commonly used by vegans and vegetarians, were found to tint breast milk a blue-green color.
 No known side effects were found.

 This may be caused by one of several factors.
-Artificial coloring or potent natural coloring, such as beets, can alter the color of breastmilk.
-Pink or brown may also be a sign of blood, which is still safe to ingest, but warrants investigating.
-Blood could be from increased blood vessel use in the breast tissue, nipple damage, or on the rare occasion, tumors.
+Artificial food dyes or potent natural food coloring, such as beets, can alter the color of breas tmilk.
+Pink, brown or rust may also be a sign of blood, which is still safe to ingest, but warrants investigating.
+Blood could be from increased blood vessel use in the breast tissue, cracked nipples, or on the rare occasion, breast cancer.

-Medications like minocycline (which is safe to take for short periods while nursing) can make milk appear black.
+Medications like minocin (minocycline), safe to take for short periods while nursing, can make milk appear black.